jake-knerr/cogent/README.md

 Extended classes are a new composite CHESS component.

 #### child/children pattern - When passing a component to a parent component, use "child" and "children" as the prop names.

-#### For components where HTML structure can change, prefer a private, no-arguments `#render` method to be called in the constructor and when state changes to handle dynamic inner structure.

-There is no need to be dogmatic.
-For simple attribute changes, changing the DOM attribute via a setter is fine.
-However, for more complex changes or child structure changes, a `#render` method is preferred for consistency between different components.

-Keep the default structure in the constructor.
-If the structure is dynamic, use a `#render` method to handle the dynamic structure.

-## Application Service Pattern

-### Overview

-The application component should be available to all components as a global variable.
-The application component can provide a useful API to child components.
-A way to prevent the application component from becoming bloated is to use a service pattern, which is to hang services off of the application component via service classes.

-#### Service

-A service provides functionality available to the components in the application.
-Services are hung off of the application component, and are interacted with through an API directly or via indirect techniques.

-#### A common application service is the store.

-The store is a service that provides a way to read and update application state.
-The store can also provide a way to register callbacks to be called by components when state changes.
-Callbacks are called in the component hierarchy order.

 ## Other